pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

   <meta property="schema:height" content="560 px" datatype="schema:Distance" />
   <meta property="schema:contentSize" content="51KB" />
   <img property="schema:contentUrl" class="static" alt="An elephant made of various brightly colored components and a large key in the middle" src="1-Thierry-Noir-Howard-Griffin-Gallery_742_560_80_s_c1_smart_scale.jpg" />
-  <figcaption property="schema:caption"><b><a href="https://howardgriffinprints.com/print/thierry-noir/elephant-key-dark-grey/">Elephant Key</a></b>, a repainting of one of the first cartoons that <span lang="fr">Thierry Noir</span> painted on and in protest of the Berlin Wall during the 1980s, represents the key to success: hard work every day.
+  <figcaption property="schema:caption"><b><a href="https://howardgriffinprints.com/print/thierry-noir/elephant-key-dark-grey/">Elephant Key</a></b>, a repainting of one of the first cartoons that <span lang="fr">Thierry Noir</span> painted on, and in protest of, the Berlin Wall during the 1980s, represents the key to success: hard work every day.
 (Image copyright © <a property="pav:retrievedFrom" href="http://howardgriffingallery.com/images/made/uploads/images/1-Thierry-Noir-Howard-Griffin-Gallery_742_560_80_s_c1_smart_scale.jpg">Howard Griffin Gallery</a> and used by the kind permission of <span lang="fr">Thierry Noir</span> and Howard Griffin.)</figcaption>
 </figure>

 For more than twenty years, or at least ever since the World Wide Web enabled